kasra-hosseini/obspyDMT/README.rst

 Available options
 -----------------

-All the options currently available in obspyDMT are shown in the table below.
-Additionally, they could be seen by:
+All the options currently available in obspyDMT could be seen by:

 ::

     $ obspyDMT --help

+The options specified by *--option=OPTION* are type-1 (with value) and *--option* are type-2 (without value).

+Here, you could also find some of the options (and not all) available in obspyDMT with a short description.
-In the description part, options have been marked by (*) or (**) which are:
+Options marked by (*) or (**) are:

 (*): *option-1* (with value)
 (**): *option-2* (without value)